Independent-AI-Labs/trAIde/README.md

 - `npm install`

 Operate (at a glance)
-- Use the runner to launch UI and MCP together (defaults: UI 65001, MCP 65000).
+- Use the runner to launch UI and MCP together (defaults: UI 62008, MCP 62007).
+Root scripts: `npm run dev:start|dev:stop|dev:status`, UI tests: `npm run ui:test`.
-- Open the UI and, if needed, set your MCP URL via the top‑right “Endpoint” pill.
+- Open the UI and, if needed, set your MCP URL via the top‑right “Endpoint” pill; UI talks to MCP through `/api/mcp/*`.
 - For containerized runs, build with the provided Dockerfiles and use the compose file.

 System view